GHCripto/GHL-Vocals-Preview/README.md

 7. Optionally, add a keybind, or use the Menu Editor to add the action to a menu

 ## Additional notes:
-For a better experience, use the included the note names!
+For a better experience, use the included color map and the vocals note name!
 Requires **Genshin Impact** font (SDK_JP_WEB 85W).